-All minijack outputs on the PRO-2000 need standard 3.5mm mono minijack plug.
+All minijack outputs on the Pro-2000 mkll need standard 3.5mm mono minijack plug.
 The connection at the synth end of course depends on what synth you are using.
-Kenton are able to sell you cables for connecting to just about any synth, just give us a call.
+Kenton are able to sell you cables for connecting to just about any synth, just visit our website.